Archive for category History in our surroundings

 When FDR set the standard for 100 days of accomplishment by an incoming President, he did so in the face of an acute crisis.
 The crisis facing the country now is not any external mess, but is all that the new President stands for.
 Addressing that crisis through a sustained opposition has been the real story of the first 100 days.

-This story originally appeared in the Berkshire Eagle.
+This article originally appeared in History News Network and The Berkshire Eagle.